Brighter Lights: A 20-Something's First Time Living Alone

 In the first week of living alone, I learned:

-I’m even more particular about decor and organization than I thought.
+I’m more particular about decor and organization than I thought.

-I like a little noise when I fall asleep.
+I like a little noise when I sleep.

-I am excited to keep learning more about myself and more about what being an “adult” is all about.
+I'm excited to learn more about myself and more about what being an “adult” is all about.
 I think I’m doing a pretty good job so far, but I know the best is yet to come.